Hate speech laws in Canada: Your Ward News (2019)

 In 2017, James Sears and LeRoy St. Germaine, the editor and publisher of a newsletter promoting rape legalization and Holocaust denial, were charged with willful promotion of hatred against women and Jews.
 This was the first case in which a court found that women were the target of hate speech.
 The newsletter, Your Ward News, was delivered monthly to homes in Toronto before the federal government ordered Canada Post to cease distribution in 2016.
 Ontario Court of Justice Judge Richard Blouin disagreed with the defendants' claim that the publication was meant to be satire, noting "both men were fully aware of the unrelenting promotion of hate."
 Both were found guilty on January 24, 2019.
 The office of the Attorney General of Ontario noted that this was the first charge and conviction in Ontario for promoting hate against women.

 Human rights laws and hate publication

 Federal human rights laws formerly included a restriction on hate publications on matters coming within federal jurisdiction, but the provision was repealed in 2014.

-Three provinces and one territory have provisions relating to hate speech laws in their human rights laws.
-Alberta, British Columbia, Saskatchewan and the Northwest Territories all have enacted provisions relating to hate speech and publication, from a civil remedy perspective.
+Three provinces and one territory have provisions relating to hate publications laws in their human rights laws.
+Alberta, British Columbia, Saskatchewan and the Northwest Territories all have enacted provisions relating to hate publications, from a civil remedy perspective.
 There are some variants in the scope of each of the provisions.